Nicram97/resale-nodejs-serverless/product-service/README.md

 * `npx cdk synth`   emits the synthesized CloudFormation template
 * `cdk bootstrap`   Bootstrapping is the process of preparing your AWS environment for usage with the AWS Cloud Development Kit (AWS CDK).
 Before you deploy a CDK stack into an AWS environment, the environment must first be bootstrapped. [aws-bootstrap](https://docs.aws.amazon.com/cdk/v2/guide/bootstrapping.html)
 * `cdk destroy`     Remove deployment etc.
+* `npm run dev`     Run dev environment IMPORTANT: Install aws SAM to be able to run it (if You use windows and gitbash You may be informed that "sam is not recognized command, then in console do alias sam="/c/Program\ Files/Amazon/AWSSAMCLI/bin/sam.cmd" should help)

 ## Description
 - Infrastructure is kept in lib directory